Pavansomisetty21/Image-Caption-Generation-using-LLMs-GEMINI-/README.md

 Based on which model we are using like OPENAI,GEMINI(sub models),Anthropic we use respective API KEY and also we use endpoint if necessary

 ➡️Generative model (predefined function) may play a key role in the whole process of development.
-# Gemini compared to other Foundation Models
+# Gemini compared to other Models
 Evidence suggests Gemini represents the state-of-the-art in foundation models:

 It achieves record-breaking results on over 56 benchmarks spanning text, code, math, visual, and audio understanding.
 This includes benchmarks like MMLU, GSM8K, MATH, Big-Bench Hard, HumanEval, Natural2Code, DROP, and WMT23.